Slow Travel Guide to Levanto, Italy: Best Places to Stay, Eat & Stroll

 Ristorante La Picea

 And for a quick coffee or a sweet bite, Caffè del Mar Levanto is a perfect stop.
 Right in the heart of town, this café has a laid-back atmosphere and seriously good espresso.
-It’s an easy place to slow down — take your coffee outside, sit on the steps, and just enjoy watching the village wake up around you.
-If you’re feeling adventurous, try one of their pastries made with vegetable charcoal — they’re surprisingly tasty and give you a fun twist on a classic treat.
+It’s an easy place to slow down.
+Just take your coffee outside, sit on the steps, and just enjoy watching the village wake up around you.
+If you’re feeling adventurous, try one of their pastries made with vegetable charcoal!
+They’re surprisingly tasty and give you a fun twist on a classic treat.

 Wherever you go, meals in Levanto tend to stretch out comfortably - and that’s exactly the point.

-What to Do: Embrace the Slow Pace of Levanto
+What to Do in Levanto: Embrace the Slow Pace of Levanto

 Levanto invites you to slow right down and enjoy the simple pleasures.
 There’s no need to rush - just go with the town’s easy rhythm and take time to explore at your own pace.